OctopusDeploy/docs/docs/installation/octopus-server-linux-container/octopus-in-kubernetes.md

 This page describes how to run Octopus Server in Kubernetes, along with platform specific considerations when using different Kubernetes providers such as Azure AKS, AWS EKS, and Google GKE.

 Since [Octopus High Availability](/docs/administration/high-availability/index.md) (HA) and Kubernetes go hand in hand, this guide will show how to support scaling Octopus Server instances with multiple HA nodes.
-It assumes a working knowledge of Kubernetes concepts, such as Pods, Services, Persistent volume claims and Stateful sets.
+It assumes a working knowledge of Kubernetes concepts, such as Pods, Services, Persistent volume claims and Stateful Sets.

 ## Getting started {#getting-started}